ThinkWithPbody/Yifu-Pages/content/Projects/2024/Yifu Design Lab/Yifu Design Lab.md

 > [!info]
 >  Default value in parenthesis.
 >
->  Recommended settings are marked with ❗.
+>  Critical settings are marked with ❗.
 >
 >  Recommended values are marked with ⭕.